WHYAMERICASUCKS.COM

 DOGE's legal identity kept shifting while Musk acted like the boss

 Trump's January 20, 2025 executive order created DOGE inside the Executive Office of the President and called for a USDS administrator to run the temporary organization.
-But by February 25, 2025, AP reported that the White House was identifying Amy Gleason as DOGE's acting administrator while insisting Musk was only a senior adviser and not even a DOGE employee.
+By February 25, 2025, AP reported that the White House was identifying Amy Gleason as DOGE's acting administrator while describing Musk as a senior adviser rather than a DOGE employee.

-That distinction mattered because courts were already asking whether Musk was exercising power that normally requires clearer legal appointment and accountability.
 In March 2025, AP reported that Judge Theodore Chuang rejected the administration's effort to treat Musk as merely advisory, writing that Musk's own public statements showed 'firm control over DOGE.'
-Later, Judge Tanya Chutkan wrote that the states' lawsuit could proceed on the theory that the executive had insulated a principal officer as an 'advisor' in name only.
+AP later reported that Judge Tanya Chutkan allowed states' claims to proceed on the theory that the executive had insulated a principal officer as an 'advisor' in name only.

 The operation kept colliding with legal and data-security guardrails